Hrafnkellh/group41-JobHunters/README.md

 # group41-JobHunters

+We tested the website on firefox.

+You can use it by running the following commands from the root directory of the application (the one this readme is in) python -m venv venv venv\scripts\activate pip install -r requirements.txt cd jobhunters python manage.py runserver

+You can then visit the website at an address displayed in your terminal.

 We believe we've implemented all the core requirements as described in the assignment description but we made a slight change to the 'job applications page'